learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Tools/PyAutoGUI/Automation_with_PyAutoGUI.md

 >>> pyautogui.scroll(10)   # scroll up 10 "clicks"
 >>> pyautogui.hscroll(-10)  # scroll left 10 "clicks"
 ```
-Go check out the docs for a lot more!
+Go check out the [docs](https://pyautogui.readthedocs.io/en/latest/mouse.html) for a lot more!

-## Keyboard Controls
-Pending

 ## Locating Images and Screenshots
 Let's say you want to click on something that's going to pop up on the screen but you don't know where it's going to be.
 PyAutoGUI has just the solution for that.